CloudMracek/PSBW/README.md

 If you want to see the source JSONs for the Tetris clone bundles they can be found in assets/tetrisfudge

-Now go read game/main.cpp and game/MainMenu.cpp where the coding of the engine is explained.
+Now go read game/main.cpp and game/scenes/MainMenu.cpp where the coding of the engine is explained.

+If you want to use the 3D capabilties go check out game/scenes/Test3D.cpp You can convert .obj files to .bwm files which this engine uses using [this tool](https://github.com/CloudMracek/BWM-Tools)

 # Disclaimer
 This engine contains a lot of PSn00b code.
 If the original creators of that code want this taken down, please contact me and I will...